-Unlike the rich young man in Mark 10, we have to be willing to allow our time with God and our teams over these past 24 weeks to truly influence us.
-We have to be open to allowing God's truth to change us from the inside out, even if it means giving up something we may think is better.
-We have to be willing to engage with the Spirit in the daily, even hourly work of moving from me-centered to Christ-centered.
+Unlike the rich young man in Mark 10, are we willing to allow our time with God and our teams over these past few months to truly influence and change us?
+Are we open to allowing God's truth to transform us from the inside out, even if it means giving up something we may think is better?
+In order to do so, we have to be willing to engage the Spirit and the Word in the daily, even hourly work of moving from me-centered to Christ-centered.

 Our prayer and hope is that ELI will not be just a course to complete, a set of trainings to learn, or extra notes that you can put on the shelf or stick on your fridge.
 Rather, might the practices you've embraced, the relationships you've built, and the tools for discovering God, ourselves, and others be an on-going process that allows you to be one that God is constantly transforming to transform.
-Might ELI be a resource and framework to help guide you to be about eternal, Kingdom impact each and every day.
+Might ELI be a resource and framework to help guide you to be about eternal, Kingdom impact, life to the fullest, each and every day.
 It is from being with God that we do for God, not the other way around.
-And it is in losing our lives - our agendas, thrones, and expectations - that we provide others and ourselves the opportunity to gain real life.
+And it is in losing our lives - our agendas, thrones, and expectations - that we provide others and ourselves the opportunity to gain full life.